msaebi1993/academic-kickstart/content/home/experience.md

   location = "Notre Dame, IN"
   date_start = "2017-01-01"
   date_end = ""
-  description = """Research focouses on large-scale graph anslysis and developing machine learning models for learning from graph data across various real-world applications.
+  description = """Research focuses on building machine learning models for learning from large-scale graph-structured data.
+Current and past projects involve developing deep Learning, reinforcement learning, and meta-learning models for solving real-world problems such as question answering, relational reasoning, anomaly detection, representation learning, and chemical reaction yield prediction.
+See projects and publications for more details.
   """

 [[experience]]